Working With Smart Groups

 A reason for creating a smart group is to apply them as global filter.
 See Applying Global Filters For Data Analysis.
 Another application is to add them to a network and display document group - code connections.

-To create a new smart group, open a Manager and select two or more groups.
-Click on New Smart Group in the ribbon, or right-click select this option from the context menu.
+To create a new smart group, open a Manager and select two or more groups, right-click select Create New Smart Group from the context menu.

-Accept the suggested name or enter a new one, and click Create.
+Accept the default name or modify it, and click Create.

 Smart entities can be recognized by the little gray circle at the bottom left of the icon.

-Select the smart group you want to edit and click Edit Smart Group in the ribbon.
+Open the respective Manager.
+Select the smart group you want to edit, right-click and select Edit Query.

 This opens the Smart Group Editor that looks similar to the query tool.